akshayghime/akshayghime/README.md

 - 👋 Hi, I’m Akshay Vijay Ghime
-- 👀 I’m interested in Web Development and ML
+- 👀 I’m interested in Web Development and Data analysis
 - 🌱 I’m currently learning advanced use of python, HTML, CSS, JS
-- 💞️ I’m looking to collaborate on various web dev and machine learning projects.
+- 💞️ I’m looking to collaborate on various web dev ,Data anlytics and machine learning projects.
-- 📫 How to reach me...Just drop me an email! okay! akshayghime@gmail.com

 <!---
 akshayghime/akshayghime is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.